 You can prepare several spray bottles with different colors of paint.

 Spray bottles work better when they are held upright.
 So, to reduce frustration, hang your paper on a vertical service like an easel or fence.
 I happened to have a huge piece of cardboard, so we taped our paper to it.
+This is exactly how I prepped to paint with squirt guns.

 When your paper is all set, kids can start spraying the paint onto the paper.